lilyhdo/Bamboo-HockeyApp-Appium-ReactNative/README.md

 This guideline will show you how to execute tests on Kobiton devices through a task in Bamboo.

-1. The [first guideline](running-automation-testing.md) will show us how to integrate Bamboo with HockeyApp.
+1. The [first guideline](integrate-bamboo-github.md) will show us how to setup Bamboo configuration.

-2. The [second guideline](integrate-bamboo-github-hockeyapp) will show us how to integrate Kobiton cloud testing to the latest app build in our pipeline.
+2. The [second guideline](running-automation-testing.md) will show us how to integrate Kobiton cloud testing to the latest app build in our pipeline.